UA-Carpentries-Workshops/2018-02-10-Tucson/shell_lessons/lessons/4_collaborating_with_git_and_github.md

 we start, we will import/push our script onto our github repository by following the steps of lesson 2.

+**Take a few minutes to add your lesson 3 final script to your own repo.**

 ## Collaborating with github

 Now days, working on a project requires the collaborative efforts of researchers and/or developers.